CraftAcademy/atm_challenge_2021/README.md

 > bob
  => #<Person:0x00007fb608a6d608 @account=nil, @cash=0, @name="Bob">
 ```
 Looks like Bob doesn't have any cash.
 Nor does he have an account.
-Luckily for Bob, out program allow him to create an account using a `.create_account` method:
+Luckily for Bob, our program allows him to create an account using a `.create_account` method:
 ```ruby
 > bob.create_account
  =>